 The western end of Kangaroo Island was heavily affected by the bushfires.
 96 per cent of Flinders Chase National Park and the adjoining Ravine des Casoars Wilderness Protection Area was burnt, and 98 per cent of Kelly Hill Conservation Park was burnt.

-This once in a lifetime planning opportunity will involve community and stakeholders in a wide-reaching and collaborative process the outcomes of which will be a vision, key themes, guiding principles, opportunities summary and design brief for the connected parks and wilderness areas at the Western end of Kangaroo Island.
+This once in a lifetime planning opportunity to reimagine the visitor experience for KI Parks involved community and stakeholders in a wide-reaching and collaborative process the outcomes of which became a vision, key themes, guiding principles and opportunities for the connected parks and wilderness areas at the Western end of Kangaroo Island.

 The first phase of engagement involved focus group session.
 These were about big picture, visionary ideas and guiding principles – not decision-making.
 We wanted to gather insights about what park users, stakeholders and visitors would potentially like to see in future, identify parameters and issues for consideration and understand likely benefits and interrelationships with the local community, economy and environment.
 Representatives from stakeholder groups including, but not limited to, Friends of Parks, tourism operators, primary producers, local businesses, park visitors, local parks staff and more have participated in a series of focus group sessions to reimagine the visitor experience across both the western Kangaroo Island parks and Seal Bay.
 We have also held one on one and small group meetings and held drop-in sessions.